davidtchiu/davidtchiu.github.io/teaching/cs240/lab.git1/index.md

 - This should return your project to the state before the aquarium was removed, and before the seacritters and wishlist files were created.
 Make sure this is indeed the case.

 - Before we finish up, run the following command just to get ourselves ready for the next lab.
+(Hopefully it says you're already on that branch).

   ```
   git checkout master